max-pfeiffer/max-pfeiffer.github.io/content/2025-11-21_manual_kubernetes-Install.md

 so that article provides a bit more value than the official documentation.
 Also, I added some more details on how to practically do the installation on a Debian system.

-I manually provisioned three virtual machines with Debian 13.
+I manually provisioned three virtual machines with Debian 13 on my hypervisor.
 One for a control plane and the other two for worker nodes.
 [Kubernetes nodes can be configured to utilize swap memory, but that comes with some caveats.](https://kubernetes.io/docs/concepts/cluster-administration/swap-memory-management/)
 If you don't plan to use swap memory later, you can provision your virtual machines without swap in the first place.
 Then you don't need to switch it off later.